All Episodes

 He's not going to do anything like that.

-He cares so much he's going to Palm Springs.
+He's going to Palm Springs.

-That's where he's going palm Springs, California.
+That's where he's going.

-We ought to have a pool how soon it's gonna be when he leaves office till he begins the process of unloading on Trump.
+How soon it's going to be when he leaves office until he begins the process of unloading on Trump.

 We really should do a pool.